cudmore/treadmill/docs/docs/index.md

 ### Arduino

 The majority of Arduino compatible micro-controllers will work with the code provided.
 We suggest starting with an Arduino [Uno][35].
-An good alternative Arduino compatible microcontroller is the [Teensy][49].
+A good alternative Arduino compatible microcontroller is the [Teensy][49].
 The Teensy is advantageous as it has a more powerful processor, provides more low level interrupts, and has more memory than an Arduino Uno.

 ### Raspberry Pi